hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
-paste("My cat is", cats$coat)
+paste("My rat is", rats$coat)
 ~~~
 {: .language-r}

 ~~~
-[1] "My cat is calico" "My cat is black"  "My cat is tabby"
+[1] "My rat is white"    "My rat is white"    "My rat is hairless"
 ~~~
 {: .output}